marcosfrenkel/pqn-stack/docs/images/build_your_own_pqn.md

 # How to build your own PQN

 Building a public quantum network occurs in three main phases:
 1. Form your team.
 Decide on where you’d like the entanglement source and public node to be (should be within a ~5 mile radius).
 Reach out to the public node building administration to gauge interest.
-Identify researchers familiar with quantum optics to help set up the network components.
+Reach out to relevant optical fiber companies / organizations to determine what fibers are available between the nodes.
+Identify and reach out to researchers familiar with quantum optics to help set up the network components.
-2. Connect fiber links and characterize them.
-Reach out to relevant optical fiber companies / organizations to determine what fibers are available between the nodes and characterize loss, etc. Typical values are below.
-3. Assemble and install your components.
+2. Build and test hardware.
+Connect fiber links and characterize them.
+Typical values are below.
+Assemble and install your components.
 Below are the bill of materials and general setup procedures.
+3. Launch and maintain the public quantum network.
+Prepare a launch event and ongoing outreach activiites for the public.
+Share your updates, modifications, and outreach materials with the overall PQN effort.

 ## Bill of Materials
 Below are estimates; we are constantly working to reduce the cost of components.